reforgiato/binance_bot/README.md

 # binance_bot
-very simple bot that uses the binance api to make market orders.
+very simple bot written in python 3 that uses the binance python api to make market orders.